apily/router/README.md

   .route('#users/:name/profile', function(name) {
     console.log("You are watching " + name + "'s profile");
   });

+router.history.start();
+// This is for listening window.location changes
 ```

 You can trigger a change in route simply with